LinXiaoya0228/InteractiveClothing/README.md

 To capture leads at CES 2026, I co-developed a high-conversion Landing Page.
 I implemented a responsive design using **HTML5 & Tailwind CSS**, featuring custom-coded visual interactions to demonstrate the app interface.

 ### 🎥 Live Demo (Preview)
-> *The GIFs below demonstrate the responsive scrolling interactions and the "Zero-Distraction" video player implementation.*

 <table width="100%">
   <tr>